-Please help me welcome Nick Harrison as he shares his wisdom and insight with writers who are considering seeking agent representation.
+Please welcome Nick Harrison as he shares his wisdom and insight with writers who are considering seeking agent representation.

 Thanks for joining us, Nick.
 As you’re settling into the exciting world of agents, please share how a writer can recognize a good agent.

 A good agent will take an interest not just in your work, but in your writing career and in you as a person.
 It may take a while to find the right agent, but it’s worth the search.
 You want someone who “gets” what you want to accomplish as a writer.
 Don’t settle for less.

 What must novelists do before they are ready to seriously pursue an agent?

 A few years ago I would have said to simply finish a truly great story in novel form.
 But now I’m finding that many fiction publishers are requiring the same “platform” they require for non-fiction authors.
 Now you no longer must write the story, you must demonstrate you can help find the market for the book.

 What should nonfiction writers do before they consider submitting their proposals to an agent?

 See what other clients the agent represents.
 If the agent doesn’t represent other writers in your non-fiction genre, there must be a reason.
 Either they don’t care for that genre or they don’t believe they can sell that genre to a publisher.

 Ask your author friends for recommendations.
 Above all, go to at least one writer’s conference a year and meet agents in person.
 Talk to them and find out what they represent.